THE INVISIBLE LOAD INVENTORY

 Who manages the emotional climate of the home.
 Reading the room, absorbing tension, diffusing conflict, and making sure everyone feels okay, often at the expense of their own regulation.

-Who carries the family's future in mind.
-Schooling decisions, financial planning, housing, career choices, and the thousand decisions that don't feel urgent until suddenly they are.
+Who designs and maintains the systems that keep family life running.
+Routines, structures, long-range planning, and the decisions that don’t feel urgent until suddenly they are.

 START NOW